fildaio/FIPs/FIP_0010_FILDA_2.0.md

 ##### Notes:

-1. FilDA plans to distribute 10 million FilDA tokens across the chain.
+1. FILDA plans to distribute 10 million FILDA tokens across the chain.

-2. The total number of FilDA in the whole network remains unchanged at 500 million.
-FilDA that crosses the chain to IoTeX will be destroyed in HECO accordingly.
+2. The total number of FILDA in the whole network remains unchanged at 500 million.
+FILDA that crosses the chain to IoTeX will be destroyed in HECO accordingly.

-3. After the general cross chain technology is complete, FILDA cross chain will be opened, and hfilda and ifilda transaction pairs will be opened according to the market price.
+3. After the general cross chain technology is complete, FILDA cross chain will be opened, and hFILDA and iFILDA transaction pairs will be opened according to the market price.
 It is preliminarily planned to be Q2 in 2022.